Hongzhou school: Mazu Daoyi

+Students of Mazu

 Xitang Zhizang

 After Mazu's death in 788, Xitang Zhizang became the leader of Kaiyuan monastery.
 Despite his leading role, little information on him is found in Chan sources and there is no record of his sayings.
 None of his disciples were influential and perhaps this is why he was neglected in later sources.
 After the Tang, Baizhang and Nanquan supplanted Xitang as the leaders of the second generation of the school.

 Baizhang Huaihai

 Baizhang Huaihai (720–814) was a dharma heir of Mazu and a member of the aristocratic Wang clan of Taiyuan.
 Baizhang later came to be seen as Mazu's most important disciple, though early on, his name did not even appear in Mazu's stele inscription as part of Mazu's ten main disciples.
 Baizhang's main center was at the remote Baizhang mountain southwest of Shimen where he taught students, including Guishan Lingyou (771–853) and Huangbo, for two decades.